chepingt/chepingt.github.io/_pages/about.md

 # Bio

-I'm a fifth year PhD student in the [Machine Learning Department](https://www.ml.cmu.edu/) at Carnegie Mellon University advised by [Pradeep Ravikumar](https://www.cs.cmu.edu/~pradeepr/).
-My research centers around statistical machine learning, with a focus on developing principal algorithms for interpretability and Self-Supervised Learning.
+I'm a final-year PhD student in the [Machine Learning Department](https://www.ml.cmu.edu/) at Carnegie Mellon University, advised by [Pradeep Ravikumar](https://www.cs.cmu.edu/~pradeepr/).
+My research centers around statistical machine learning, with a focus on developing principal algorithms for representation learning and interpretability.
 I interned at Amazon as an applied scientist, where I worked on large language models for tabular data and recommender systems.

 Previously, I completed my M.S. degree in Computer Science & Information Engineering (CSIE) at National Taiwan University (NTU).
 I was a member of the Speech Processing Lab working with [Lin-shan Lee](http://speech.ee.ntu.edu.tw/previous_version/lslNew.htm) and Prof. [Hung-yi Lee](https://speech.ee.ntu.edu.tw/~hylee/index.php), working on speech recognition and multi-label classification.
 During my undergrad years, I pursued a dual major in Electrical Engineering and Mathematics at NTU.
+I used to compete in mathematics and programming contests, earning two [silver medals](https://www.imo-official.org/participant_r.aspx?id=20742) at the IMO and placing among the top 30 participants in the national IOI training camp.

+<span style="color:red">I'm on the industry job market, seeking research scientist positions starting Jan/Feb 2026!
+Feel free to email me if there's a fit!
+Here's my [CV](files/resume.pdf)</span>.

 # Publications